Dolly1510/ANS/wiCreateNewvLAN.md

 ![Figure 7](Pic7.png)

-  ## 3.2 project in Content&Policies
+  ## 3.2 Project in Content&Policies

-     - In service broker click on the content&policies and then select the project.
+     - In service broker click on the content&policies and then select content sources

 ![Figure 8](Pic8.png)

-  ## 3.3 Validation in conten&Policies
+  ## 3.3 Validation in content&Policies

      - Click on the validate and then save & import.